Vonage/vonage-python-sdk/video/OPENTOK_TO_VONAGE_MIGRATION.md

 There are some changes to methods between the `opentok` SDK and the Video API implementation in the `vonage-video` SDK.

-- Any positional parameters in method signatures have been replaced with data models in the `vonage-video` package, stored at `vonage_video.models`.
+- Any positional parameters in method signatures have been replaced with data models in the `vonage-video` package.
 - Methods now return responses as Pydantic data models.
 - Some methods have been renamed, for clarity and/or to better reflect what the method does.
 These are listed below: